The Greater Honesdale Partnership is not taking the possible loss of the liquor store lying down.

 One issue which has stuck in the craw of many in the local area is the fact the liquor control board never sent anyone to this area to talk to residents and see what kind an impact such a move would have.

-Page 2 of 2 - “Why in Harrisburg?” said Tucker.
+“Why in Harrisburg?” said Tucker.

 Tucker went on to say that though Honesdale might be a “teenie, tiny small town” in Pennsylvania, the fact remains “we still pay your salaries,” speaking of officials in Harrisburg.